 3 tablespoons honey

-- Heat oil in a large saucepan until a deep-fry thermometer reads 325°F.
+- Heat 2 inches of oil in a large saucepan until a deep-fry thermometer reads 325°F.

-- Let the dough rest with a towel on top for 10-15 minutes.
+- Let the dough rest with a towel on top of it for 10 to 15 minutes.

 - Cut the dough into four pieces.

-- Roll through a pasta maker until it's about ¼-inch thick, or flatten it with a rolling pin on a lightly floured surface.
+- Roll the dough through a pasta maker until it's about ¼-inch thick, or flatten it with a rolling pin on a lightly floured surface.

 - Cut them lengthwise, twist, make into knots or balls, or any shape that your festive heart desires.

-- Drop into hot oil and take them out when they're golden brown, about 2-3 minutes.
+- Drop into hot oil and take them out when they're golden brown, about 1 to 2 minutes.

-- Let the guande cool down, glaze with honey, and turn them into a winter wonderland with icing sugar, sprinkles, and holiday love.
+- Let the guande cool down, glaze with honey, and turn them into a winter wonderland with confectioners’ sugar, sprinkles, and holiday love.

 Get recipes like this and more in the Munchies Recipes newsletter.
 Sign up here.